redhat-actions/openshift-github-connector/README.md

 If you want to use "Attach to Chrome" to debug the React you must launch chrom(e|ium) with `google-chrome --remote-debugging-port=9222`.
 This seems to cause VS Code to leak memory so you may have to restart Code every so often.

+Use the [React devtools browser extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) to view components and state in the browser when developing.

 ### Gotchas
 CRA seems to have problems if you rename or delete a TypeScript file.
 It will keep trying to compile the old one.
 Restarting the development server fixes it.